codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 :::tip Link SDK and Connection Management SDK

-[Link SDK](/auth-flow/authorize-embedded-link) isn't required for you to use the Connection Management component.
-Do check it out if you want to implement an auth flow that achieves an 89% conversion rate on average.
+The Connection Management SDK is an independent component and doesn't require our [Link SDK](/auth-flow/authorize-embedded-link) to work.
+You can use the Link SDK to enhance your customers' auth flow experience to achieve an 89% average conversion rate.

 :::